mlinpl/aiart.mlinpl.org/competition.md

 The competition consists of the following phases:
 - Online submission of your work, accompanied by a detailed description
-- Notification of the top 30 works invited to present at the on-site exposition
+- Notification of the top works invited to present at the on-site exposition
 - Official opening of the exposition and final grading process
-- Official awards ceremony, with cash prizes
+- Official awards ceremony, with cash prizes.

 <!-- The main organizer of the competition is ML in PL Association, with the Museum of Modern Arts, and TODO as co-organizers. -->